The First 50 Years

 To recognise Pangbourne Choral Society’s 40-year history (from 1973 to 2013) without acknowledging its unique relationship with Pangbourne College would be impossible.
 The College’s support, in allowing us to use The Falkland Islands Memorial Chapel (and other facilities) for rehearsals and performances, has made possible the Society’s existence.
-Most significantly, it has been the contribution of the College’s musical directors (Ralph Allwood 1973 to 1978; Bob Barsby 1978 to 2000; Darren Everhart 2000 to 2006; and Jonathan Brown 2006 to 2014) that has ensured the Society’s success.
+Most significantly, it has been the contribution of the College’s musical directors (Ralph Allwood 1973 to 1978; Bob Barsby 1978 to 2000; Darren Everhart 2000 to 2006; Jonathan Brown 2006 to 2014; Roy Raby 2014 to 2016; Ellie Calver 2016 to 2020; and Chris McDade 2020 to 2023) that has ensured the Society’s success.
+From 2023 to date Sara Benbow has been our music director – our first MD who is not also musical director for the college.

 In the early 1970s the College was suffering a ‘musical drought’, which ended in 1973 with the headmaster Peter Points’ inspired appointment of Ralph Allwood.
 It was Ralph’s conception of a choral society that saw, after only ten rehearsals, a choir of 120 voices comprising boys, staff and wives, parents and friends, singing Haydn’s Mass in Time of War and two of Handel’s Coronation Anthems.
 A reviewer wrote: “We were left with the realisation that the College is only on the edge of its musical education; we wait and hope for many more concerts like this.”
 For the next five years, under Ralph’s charismatic leadership, the choir’s repertoire and reputation grew.
 There were no auditions.
 You came to sing, or to learn to sing.
 You came to share in the birth of a tradition under an inspirational conductor who put Pangbourne music on the map.